Link margin

-In a wireless communication system, the link margin (LKM), measured in dB, is the difference between the minimum expected power received at the receiver's end, and the receiver's sensitivity (i.e., the received power at which the receiver will stop working).
-A 15 dB link margin means that the system could tolerate an additional 15 dB of attenuation between the transmitter and the receiver, and it would still just barely work.
+In a wireless communication system, the link margin (LKM) is a critical parameter that measures the reliability and robustness of the communication link.
+It is expressed in decibels (dB) and represents the difference between the minimum expected power received at the receiver's end and the receiver's sensitivity.
+The receiver's sensitivity is the minimum received power level at which the receiver can correctly decode the signal and function properly.